Examples of Cultures

 Norms

 Norms are the formal and informal rules and regulations that are socially enforced.
 Social norms are shared standards of acceptable behavior by groups.
 Among all other elements of culture, norms and core values are the basic ones.
-A simple example of norms would be, shaking hands when you meet someone.
+A simple example of norms would be shaking hands when you meet someone.
 In Asian countries, the norms are what shape the identity of people.
 Some other common norms of society regarding public behavior will include:

-• Do not talk back to elders.
+- Do not talk back to elders.

-• Make direct contact with the people you are speaking to.
+- Make direct contact with the people you are speaking to.

-• Do not make noise in the classroom.
+- Do not make noise in the classroom.

-• Avoid hitting animals.
+- Avoid hitting animals.

 Languages

 The languages of a country have an impact on its national identity and enable successful communication.
 The language we speak to communicate and interact with each other is also a strong part of our culture.
 It is the way people establish relationships and create a community.
 When people with different cultural backgrounds interact, one of the most difficult barriers they face is language.
 There is a wide range of languages people speak in different areas.
 Some of them include English, Hindi, Urdu, and Portuguese.
 If you need language assistance services, wait no more and reach us!
-Read this blog to know about Facts about world languages and cultures.
+Read this blog to learn Facts about world languages and cultures.

 Food